The deadline for Replaying Japan 2020 – the 8th International Japan Game Studies Conference – has been postponed to March 13th!

 Proposals that address these different issues are thus welcome, but these should not be understood in a restrictive sense.
 This conference focuses broadly on Japanese game culture, education, and industry.
 It aims to bring together a wide range of researchers and creators from many different countries to present and exchange their work.
 We therefore also invite papers on other topics relating to games, game culture, video games and education, and the Japanese game industry from the perspectives of humanities, social sciences, business, or education.
 We encourage poster/demonstration proposals of games or interactive projects related to these themes.

-Abstracts must be submitted through the platform EasyChair, following this link: <https://easychair.org/conferences/?conf=rj2020>
+Abstracts must be submitted through the platform EasyChair, following this link: <https://easychair.org/conferences/?conf=rj2020>The deadline for Replaying Japan 2020 has been postponed to March 13th!

 - Full papers, posters/demos and short papers: please send anonymized abstracts (pdf) of no more than 500 words in English or Japanese